megamattzilla/secure-deliver-optimize-genai/docs/class5/class5.rst

 Simply-Chat is another sample GenAI Chatbot to interact with LLM.

 Deploy simply-chat apps to interact with AIGW or LLM.

-NGINX ingress resources will also be created to expose simply-chat apps to external K8S.
+Create an Nginx ingress resource to expose simply-chat service externally from the Kubernetes cluster.

 .. code-block:: bash